-If carcinoma of the tongue is localized (no lymph node involvement), 5-yr survival is > 50%.
-For localized carcinoma of the floor of the mouth, 5-yr survival is 65%.
-Lymph node metastasis decreases survival rate by about 50%.
+If carcinoma of the tongue is localized (no lymph node involvement), 5-yr survival is > 75%.
+For localized carcinoma of the floor of the mouth, 5-yr survival is 75%.
+Lymph node metastasis decreases survival rate by about half.
 Metastases reach the regional lymph nodes first and later the lungs.

 For lower lip lesions, 5-yr survival is 90%, and metastases are rare.
 Carcinoma of the upper lip tends to be more aggressive and metastatic.

-Surgery and radiation therapy are the treatments of choice.
-(See also the National Cancer Institute’s summary Lip and Oral Cavity Cancer (PDQ®): Treatment .)
+For most oral cavity cancers, surgery is the initial treatment of choice.
+Radiation or chemoradiation is added postoperatively if disease is more advanced or has high-risk features.
+(See also the National Cancer Institute’s summary Lip and Oral Cavity Cancer Treatment .)

 Treatment of squamous cell carcinoma of the lip is surgical excision with reconstruction to maximize postoperative function.
 When large areas of the lip exhibit premalignant change, the lip can be surgically shaved, or a laser can remove all affected mucosa.
+Mohs surgery can be used.
 Thereafter, appropriate sunscreen application is recommended.